The Weed Eater

 Out of the same mouth comes blessing and cursing.
 My brothers, these things ought not to be so.
 Does a spring send out from the same opening fresh and bitter water?
 Can a fig tree, my brothers, yield olives, or a vine figs?
 Thus no spring yields both salt water and fresh water.
 James 3:10-12 WEB.

 As Esau did with Jacob, I comforted myself with the thought of destroying it.
 Thoughts ran through my mind of bending it around a nearby tree.
 Though entirely frustrated, I felt a tiny urge to pray, which had to be the inspiration of the Holy Spirit.
-I certainly did not feel like praying, but I finally paused and simply said:
+I certainly didn't feel like praying, but I finally paused and said:

 "Lord Jesus, please help me with this."

-The help that we need is just a prayer away, but so many times, we struggle on in our own strength.
+The help that we need is often just a prayer away.
+Yet, we usually try to do it without Him rather than asking the Lord for His help.
 Be sure to involve God in your life today on every level.
 He cares about the little things that upset us.
 I have found that if it matters to you, it matters to Him.

 Read more at: www.refreshinghope.org